How to Use Prodigy Math Game in Your Everyday Teaching Strategies

 Before we dive into six everyday examples on how to integrate Prodigy into the classroom, here’s what’s possible with Prodigy Math Game.

-Whether you want to set Assignments, Plans or a Test Prep, watch this 5-minute video or scroll down for the quick-start steps.
+If you want to set an Assignment watch this 5-minute video or scroll down for the quick-start steps.

 To start, visit the Prodigy website, click Log In in the top right corner and select a classroom.